you-dont-need/You-Dont-Need-Lodash-Underscore/README.md

 ### _.uniqWith

-similar to _.uniq except that it accepts comparator which is invoked to compare elements of array.
+Similar to `_.uniq` except that it accepts comparator which is invoked to compare elements of array.
 The order of result values is determined by the order they occur in the array.

   ```js
   // Lodash